+Ups and downs, pleasure and pain, joy and sorrow, comfort and discomfort these are part of the very nature of life on Earth.
 However much we enjoy our favorite food, at some point we can't eat any more.
 However much health and vitality we enjoy, the body eventually tires and ages.
-However much joy we experience from close, loving relationships, people eventually are called away.
+However much joy we experience from close, loving relationships, people are eventually called away.
 However much sorrow we experience, the Sun always rises, ocean waves rise and fall, breezes blow, and birds sing.
 Some people experience more pleasure than pain, some more pain than pleasure-and much depends on our outlook and what we dwell on, as well as our responses.